hdnhan/docker-examples/throughput/README.md

 # Benchmark scenario
 ## Client
 - Generate a 8uc3 image
-- Make a request of running inference on these images on server
+- Make a request of running inference on the image on server

 ## Server
-- Run inference on the image recived from client.
+- Run inference on the image received from client.

 # Setup
 ## Build images